Buford Highway: Streetscape

+Transportation

+Buford Highway is served by MARTA bus route 39 (Lindbergh Center to Doraville) as well as Ride Gwinnett routes 10, 20 and 35 to and from Doraville station.
+The Doraville MARTA metro rail station is a block away from Buford Highway on New Peachtree Road.

-Need for Pedestrian Improvements
+Pedestrian Improvements

 On July 22, 2010 PBS's Need to Know program portrayed the corridor as an example of a high-pedestrian area in suburban America that fails to meet increased demand for walkability due to changing demographics.
 The program noted that in the previous ten years, 30 people had died and an additional 250 were injured while trying to cross Buford Highway, a rate three times higher than any other road in Georgia.
 Despite this, there are no plans to improve pedestrian safety in the unincorporated area of the corridor.

 These deaths have led some cities along Buford Highway to consider development plans with significant pedestrian improvements.
 For example, the City of Brookhaven's Buford Highway Improvement Plan and Economic Development Strategy contemplates adding mid-block crossings, street trees and buffer plantings, pedestrian-scale lighting and other improvements.

 In 2017 the City of Brookhaven announced that the highway in their city would be improved by reducing the number of traffic lanes, adding a greenway and island.

-Public transportation

-Buford Highway is served by MARTA bus route 39 (Lindbergh Center to Doraville) as well as privately run minibuses.
-Also, the Doraville MARTA metro rail station is a block away from Buford Highway.

-Buford Highway in popular culture
+In popular culture

 The city of Chamblee, in which part of the Buford Highway community is located, is sometimes referred to as "Chambodia" due to its high East Asian population and the concentration of East Asian restaurants along Buford Highway in Chamblee.
 A chapter of Tom Wolfe's novel A Man in Full is titled "Chambodia".